pytest-dev/pytest-play/README.rst

 * play_mqtt_, ``pytest-play`` plugin for MQTT support.
-Thanks to ``play_mqtt`` you can test the integration between a mocked IoT device that sends commands on MQTT and a reactive web application
+Thanks to ``play_mqtt`` you can test the integration between a mocked IoT device that sends commands on MQTT and a reactive web application with UI checks.

+  You can also build a simulator that generates messages for you.

 Feel free to add your own public plugins with a pull request!